NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

    * ``labels``:

-Using these faucets might be useful in different phases of the archive generation, especially when the archive producer is not fully confident with the state of the files in the plan or with the state of the configuration file.
+Using these options might be useful in different phases of the archive generation, especially when the archive producer is not fully confident with the state of the files in the plan or with the state of the configuration file.

-You might also want to use the ``bundle`` option to prevent the checks from being performed if you are confident with you reason to do so (e.g. a meta-kernel not following NAIF's convention.)
+You might also want to use the ``bundle`` option to prevent the checks from being performed if you are confident with you reason to do so (e.g. use of a meta-kernel not following NAIF's convention.)

 Running in label generation mode
 """"""""""""""""""""""""""""""""